Workplace bullying in academia: Bullying and academic culture

 Several aspects of academia lend themselves to the practice and discourage its reporting and mitigation, due to concerns of possible damage to the reputation of the institution.
 Its leadership is usually drawn from the ranks of faculty, most of whom have not received the management training that could enable an effective response to such situations.

 There have been cases of tenured professors acting as perpetrators of academic bullying, leading to the dismissal of the perpetrators or of their targets.
-Victims include the increasing number of adjunct professors as well as students, c.f.
-Bullying of students in higher education.
+Victims include the increasing number of adjunct professors as well as students, cf. Bullying of students in higher education.

 The generally decentralized nature of academic institutions can make it difficult for victims to seek recourse, and appeals to outside authority have been described as "the kiss of death."
 Therefore, academics who are subject to bullying in workplace are often cautious about reporting any problems.
 Social media has recently been used to expose or allege bullying in academia anonymously.

 Although tenure and post-tenure review lead to interdepartmental evaluation, and all three culminate in an administrative decision, bullying is commonly a function of administrative input before or during the early stages of intradepartmental review.
-Recent publications by Nature emphasize the need for improving institutional reporting systems for academic bullying.
+A series of publications in Nature emphasize the need for improving institutional reporting systems for academic bullying.

 Mobbing

 Mobbing is endemic at universities because universities are a type of organization that encourages mobbing.
 Academic victims of bullying may also be particularly conflict-averse.

-Kenneth Westhues' study of mobbing in academia found that vulnerability was increased by personal differences such as being a foreigner or of a different sex; by working in a post-modern field such as music or literature; financial pressure; or having an aggressive superior.
+Kenneth Westhues' study of mobbing in academia found that vulnerability was increased by personal differences such as being a foreigner or of a different sex; by working in a field that embraces a post-modern esthetic such as music or literature; financial pressure; or having an aggressive superior.
 Other factors included envy, heresy and campus politics.

 Morteza Mahmoudi proposed some strategies to address academic bullying including mobbing.
 While potentially helpful for trainee targets of academic bullying, some of these same strategies can be appropriated by administrators or regular faculty members to greatly expand the scope of an existing academic mobbing campaign against a less powerful or popular colleague.